 The amazing thing is that, even after you’ve paid off your student loans, you’re still eligible to attend every single SoFi event.
 That’s because SoFi says that once you’re a SoFi member, you always remain a SoFi member.
 In my opinion, at a minimum, you should refinance your student loans at least once with SoFi so that you can gain access to all of these SoFi events.
 Just refinance them, then if you’re not happy with the rate or want a lower rate, refinance them again with another company (more about that below).

 2. Once you’ve refinanced your student loans, use Credible to see if any other student loan refinancing company can offer you a lower interest rate.
-Most people don’t realize that you can refinance your student loans as many times as you want – and really, you should refinance your student loans multiple times in order to get the biggest return.
+As mentioned previously, most people don’t seem to understand that you can refinance your student loans as many times as you want – and really, you should refinance your student loans multiple times in order to get the lowest interest rate and the most signup bonuses.

 I personally refinanced my student loans three times over the course of a year in order to get as many signup bonuses as I could and to make sure that I got the lowest interest rate possible.
 That’s why my student loan interest rate went from 6.8% and 7.9%, down to 4.3%. and then down again to 1.93%.

-So, there you go.
-That’s my student loan refinancing strategy.
+So, that’s my student loan refinancing strategy.
 To quickly recap, I think most people should do the following two things in order to optimize their student loan refinancing:

 - First, refinance your student loans with SoFi and get a $100 signup bonus and access to all of the SoFi Events.
-When you refinance your student loans with SoFi, you’ll not only get a lower interest rate, you’ll also gain access to all of the SoFi member events, which can result in thousands of dollars worth of free stuff.
+When you refinance your student loans with SoFi, you’ll not only get a lower interest rate, you’ll also gain access to all of the SoFi member events, which can result in thousands of dollars worth of free stuff – way more than any other company offers.
 Remember, you get to keep going to these events even after you’ve paid off your SoFi student loan, so it’s very worth it to refinance your student loans with SoFi at least once.
 Plus, you get $100 if you use my link.

-- Second, after a few months, refinance your student loans using Credible to get a $200 signup bonus.
-If you refinance your student loans using Credible, you’ll get a $200 signup bonus, which is a good deal, in my opinion.
+- Second, if you think you can get a lower interest rate, refinance your student loans using Credible to get a $200 signup bonus.
+If you refinance your student loans using Credible, you’ll get a $200 signup bonus.
 Student loan interest rates change pretty regularly – so it’s worth using Credible to see if there are lower rates out there.
 Plus, why not snag a little extra signup bonus money by refinancing again.
 Remember, even after you’ve refinanced your student loans, you’ll still be able to go to all the SoFi member events, so it’s in your interest to refinance your student loans again in order to get another signup bonus and possibly a lower rate.

 Things To Remember When Refinancing Your Student Loans